List of Sanrio characters: Little Twin Stars (1975)

 Early Little Twin Stars branded products, like those for other similar Sanrio characters of the era, were items marketed to young girls, like stationery and accessories.
-In the late 70s Sanrio also began publishing picture books with Kiki and Lala, illustrated by Matsumoto and others.
+In the late 70s, Sanrio also began publishing picture books with Kiki and Lala, illustrated by Matsumoto and others.
 Since the inception of the Little Twin Stars, new designs have continually been created, following trends of the times.
-In the original 70s designs Kiki's hair was brown and Lala's yellow.
-In the 80s the designs became more pastel colored, and this is also when their hair colors settled into being predominantly blue and pink.
-In the 90s their faces were modernized, and designs were rendered in 3D CGI, and in the 00s there was a retro return to the styles of the 70s and 80s.
+In their original designs, Kiki's hair was brown and Lala's was yellow.
+In the 80s, the designs became more pastel colored, and their hair colors settled into being predominantly blue and pink.
+In the 90s, their faces were modernized, and designs were rendered in 3D CGI, and in the 00s there was a retro return to the styles of the 70s and 80s.

 In 2015, EVA Air introduced a special livery Boeing 777-300ER, "Shining Stars", dedicated to the characters.
 The plane is mainly used on routes from Taipei to Houston and Singapore.

-Little Twin Stars have previously been included in video games with other Sanrio characters, but in 2018 the first mobile game app featuring them exclusively was released for iOS and Android.
-Titled Kiki & Lala's Twinkle Puzzle (キキ&ララのトゥインクルパズル) it is a tile matching puzzle game and was developed by Imagineer.
+Little Twin Stars have previously been included in video games with other Sanrio characters, but in 2018, the first mobile game app featuring them exclusively was released for iOS and Android.
+Titled Kiki & Lala's Twinkle Puzzle (キキ&ララのトゥインクルパズル), it is a tile matching puzzle game developed by Imagineer.
 It incorporates illustrations from a 70s picture book with the origin story of the characters.